 If the prosecution does not have sufficient evidence, your attorney may be able to get the charges against you dismissed without the case ever going to court.

-You can get the help you need building a defense to sexual battery charges by contacting a professional law firm today.
+You can get the help you need to build a defense against sexual battery charges by contacting a professional law firm today.

-Build Your Defense Today with a Skilled Sexual Battery Attorney
+Build Your California Penal Code 243.4 Defense Today with a Sexual Battery Attorney

 Individuals accused of violating California Penal Code §243.4: Sexual Battery can end up facing fines and incarceration.
 You can get help facing a misdemeanor or a felony charge by contacting the Simmrin Law Group today for a free case evaluation.